RobertAhlin/rpg-p3/README.md

 The game will also ask if the player would like to roll the dice by typing letters "y" or "n".<br>
 <img src="readmefiles/screenshot_02b.jpg" alt="Image example of option to roll dice or not."><br>

-Google Sheet
+### Google Sheet

 The game use a Google Sheet as a database.
 This to easily edit the text of the story.
 There is one sheet for the main story, one sheet for events from the roll dice, and one sheet for the player and character data.

-Game play mechanics
+### Game play mechanics

 There is one main story in the Google Sheet document.
 Each section of the game has its on row in the sheet.
 Each line in the sheet will be checked if it's been used.
-If not it will be printed and marked with "x" to be able to continue.
+If not, it will be printed and marked with "x" to be able to continue.
-The length of the sentences are set to mach the width of the console.
-Just so the row brake doesn't happen within a word.
+The length of the sentences are set to mach the width of the Heroku console.
+Just so that the row brake doesn't happen within a word.
 Also the text block are small enough to fit within the console windows to prevent the need of scrolling to read the text.<br>
 <img src="readmefiles/google-sheet_01.jpg" alt="Example from a marked google sheet row"><br>
-To mark the row with "x" also gives the benefits to manually remove the "x" in the sheet to be able to run that text block over and over again in the console while testing.<br>
+To mark the row with "x" also gives the benefits to manually set or remove an "x" in the sheet.
+For example to be able to run a specific text block over and over again in the console while testing.<br>

 If the text in the story ends with "Time to roll your dice:" it will trigger next roll dice event.<br>
 <img src="readmefiles/google-sheet_02.jpg" alt="Example from text ending with Time to roll your dice:"><br>